 Because your risk of opioid overdose is much higher after you’ve lowered your tolerance then relapsed, it’s important to never use alone and to carry the opioid reversal drug, Narcan.

 Ready to talk to a treatment specialist?
-Contact us today at 800-662-4357 to learn about our flexible treatment programs for drug and alcohol addiction.
+Contact us today at 800-743-5860 (Who Answers?) to learn about our flexible treatment programs for drug and alcohol addiction.

 Images Courtesy of Canva.